 Awards & Work

-It is said that Thimmakka began to plant banyan trees in lieu of kids.
+It is said that Thimmakka began to plant banyan trees in place of kids.
 She and her great afforestation project remained unknown until she received the National Citizens Award in 1996.
 She is popularly known as the mother of trees or ‘Vriksha Mathe’, was awarded the country’s fourth-highest civilian award for her tireless effort to make the planet green.

 For her achievements, she was awarded many prestigious awards, like Nadoja Award, Karnataka Kalpavalli Award, Godfrey Phillip Award, and Vishwathama Award, and many more.
 Thimmakka has also been listed in BBC’s most influential & inspirational 100 women.